iankorf/blast-primer/README.md

 twice as large as +2/-2.
 As a result, it doesn't matter if you use a +1/-1 or +2/-2, the e-values will be exactly the same.

 It turns out that the K-A equation can be applied to gapped alignments by borrowing the lambda from an equally stringent scoring scheme.
 Basically, you do a bunch of random gapped alignments and look for similar percent identities to ungapped alignments.
+However, BLAST doesn't support all possible gapped scoring schemes.
+You have to use a scoring scheme it already knows about.

 ## BLAST